Conjugation & Payload Analysis

-The combination of multi-angle light scattering (MALS), UV and refractive index (RI) detection with size exclusion chromatography, plus ASTRA's Conjugate Analysis algorithm, offers the solution to the characterization of macromolecules such as:
+Traditional analytical size-exclusion chromatography (SEC) is insufficient to characterize conjugates since no calibration standards exist to represent their elution behavior.
+The combination of MALS, UV and dRI detection with SEC, plus ASTRA's Conjugate Analysis algorithm, offers the solution to the characterization of macromolecules such as:

 - Block co-polymers

 How it works

 Conceptually, a complex consisting of a protein (containing a UV chromophore) and a modifier such as poly-ethylene glycol, or PEG (which does not), is analyzed by combining information from two distinct measurements.
 UV absorption determines the protein concentration, while dRI determines total macromolecular concentration.
 These two measurements are sufficient to determine the ratio of the protein and modifier in the complex (this is true even if both components absorb UV, as long as their absorbances differ sufficiently).